 Please note this is a verbatim transcription from the original audio and therefore may include some minor grammatical errors.

 I’m very well, thanks so much for having me.
-Great to be involved and really excited about this one it’s really important underlying it this sort of 01:07 got I’ve got this basically 01:11
+Great to be involved and really excited about this one it’s really important underlying it this sort of got I’ve got this basically.

-Yeah, I mean of course I mean hopefully it’s helpful for everyone and anyone listening but I think for me, to be honest that it started, and continues with the attention to detail, I mean, one thing we always used to speak about when I was playing was just making sure you maintain, world-class basics.
-I know that sounds elementary and people talk about that all the time but often we really listen to it and we pay lip service because it’s kind of the stuff that we know how to do just kind of feels rudimentary but it’s the one area that lets us down at the critical point in time.
+Yeah, I mean of course I mean hopefully it’s helpful for everyone and anyone listening.
+But I think for me, to be honest, that it started, and continues with attention to detail.
+One thing we always used to speak about when I was playing was just making sure you maintain, world-class basics.
+I know that sounds elementary.
+People talk about that all the time but often we really listen to it and we pay lip service because it’s kind of the stuff that we know how to do.
+It just kind of feels rudimentary but it’s the one area that lets us down at the critical point in time.

-If I use rugby as an example of that, you know, one of the things that we always used to focus on was our handling and our ability to basically catch a pass, if you can do that, incredibly well and efficiently then you’ve got a very strong chance of being a successful rugby player because it’s such a neglected skill but it’s the core it’s the absolute crux of everything that we do.
+If I use rugby as an example of that.
+One of the things that we always used to focus on was our handling and our ability to basically catch a pass.
+If you can do that, incredibly well and efficiently then you’ve got a very strong chance of being a successful rugby player because it’s such a neglected skill but it’s the core it’s the absolute crux of everything that we do.

-And if you can catch the ball running at full pace and put it front of somebody, so that they don’t have to check, it’s so vitally important and yet so many players, ignore it or don’t give it as much time as it should do so when you extrapolate that and look at it objectively, it’s all about paying respect to the simple things the basics that are basically the cornerstone and the foundations of everything you do and if you do those really well, you’ll stand yourself in pretty good stead whatever it is that you’re doing.
+If you can catch the ball running at full pace and put it in front of somebody so that they don’t have to check.
+It’s vitally important and yet so many players, ignore it or don’t give it as much time as it should do.
+So when you extrapolate that and look at it objectively.
+It’s all about paying respect to the simple things the basics that are basically the cornerstone and the foundations of everything you do.
+If you do those really well, you’ll stand yourself in pretty good stead whatever it is that you’re doing.

-Yeah, I love the correlation between business and sport because in sport and professional sport I mean, which obviously played at the highest level, they seem to get it, you know you got to go and you got to train is what you do on the training ground.
-This is what you practice in private is what you get rewarded for in public, right, and I think business owners don’t always get that that they’re you know, turning up every day during the basics, making sure that you perform well and you work hard, is going to bring you those great end results, you know, and absolutely to say that, that’s absolutely the case and especially with the coaching the mentoring and an attitude towards endless improvement.
+Yeah, I love the correlation between business and sport because in sport and professional sport.
+I mean, which obviously played at the highest level, they seem to get it.
+You got to go and you got to train is what you do on the training ground.
+This is what you practice in private is what you get rewarded for in public.
+I think business owners don’t always get that that they’re you know, turning up every day during the basics.
+Making sure that you perform well and you work hard, is going to bring you those great end results.
+That’s absolutely the case and especially with the coaching the mentoring and an attitude towards endless improvement.